Skip to main content

 Perhaps no other single day in U.S. history was as threatening to the survival of the nation as August 24, 1814, when British forces captured Washington, D.C.
 This unique moment significantly altered the nation’s path forward, but the event and the reasons behind it are little remembered by most Americans.

-Join historian Robert P. Watson of Lynn University as he examines the British campaign and American missteps that led to the fall of Washington during the War of 1812.
+Distinguished professor of American history at Lynn University Robert P. Watson examines the British campaign and American missteps that led to the fall of Washington during the War of 1812.
 He analyzes the actions of key figures on both sides, such as President James Madison and General William Winder and Britain’s Rear Admiral George Cockburn and Major General Robert Ross.

 General Information